simonjwatson/Bali-MEI-demonstration/FASTQ-to-FASTA/README.md

   ![QUASR QC](img/QUASR.png?raw=true)

-  We're going to quality control the reads by trimming the 3' of reads until the median quality score of the read is greater than 30.0.
+  We're going to quality control the reads by trimming the 3' of each read until the median quality score of the read is greater than 30.0.
 If this results in a read shorter than 120 nucleotides, then we're going to throw the read away.
 As this was a paired-end run, and many genome assemblers require matching forward and reverse reads in each file, if either read fails, both the forward and reverse reads are thrown away.

 6. Run QUASR with the following settings: